-Our centre is licensed through the Department of Education and Early Childhood Development.
-The facility follows the New Brunswick Regulation 2018-11 under the Early Childhood Services Act.
-Essentially, when you register your child at Little Treasures, you are renting a space.
+Our centre is licensed through the Department of Social Development.
+Based on regulations, as defined in the Child Day Care Facilities Operator Standards, each Licensed Daycare is registered for a given number of child spaces.
+Essentially, when you register your child at BGC Moncton Afterschool Program, you are renting a space.
 That space belongs to your child and may not be given to another child until your child is no longer attending the centre.
-You are, therefore, financially responsible for that space for everyday of the week of your child's registration, regardless of his/her attendance.
-If your child is unable to attend the centre due to an illness, you are still responsible to pay your weekly child care fees.
+You are, therefore, financially responsible for that space for every day of the week of your child's registration, regardless of his/her attendance.
+If your child is unable to attend the centre due to an illness, you are still responsible for paying your weekly childcare fees.